 Option #1.
-Use the Shift Button
+Use the Shift key

 A Chromebook’s keyboard works similar to other desktop PCs for the most part.
 This means that you’re able to do almost everything on a Chromebook as you would on a keyboard of a Windows PC.
-Now that we know this information, it’s time to implement the age-old method of typing symbols on Chrome OS.
+Now that we know this information, it’s time to implement the age-old method of typing symbols on ChromeOS.

 To type symbols on a Chromebook, press and hold “Shift” and press the relevant key representing the symbol that you need to input.
 For instance, the number row on your keyboard represents a diversity of different symbols, starting with the exclamation mark and ending with the plus sign right before the “backspace” key.

-To type the Dollar sign symbol, hold “Shift” and press the “4” key.
+To type the $ sign symbol, hold “Shift” and press the “4” key.
 That should do it quickly.
 Now, what you should do here is take a close, hard look at your Chromebook’s keyboard and acknowledge what keys can be used for typing symbols.
 As we iterated earlier, the number row is all about symbols, but the right side of the keyboard is also filled with special characters that you can type.

 The following is a round-up of some of the most famous symbols that people usually type and how you can implement them on your Chromebook.